Chicken with teriyaki sauce

-If you haven't had teriyaki before, you'll be delighted with the flavour.
+If you haven't made your own teriyaki sauce before, you'll be delighted with the flavour.
 Salty and slightly sweet, it's great for all the family.

 Remove the bones from the chicken thighs using a small, sharp knife.